pairinteraction/pairinteraction/docs/contribute/architecture.rst

 The PairInteraction software consists of three parts.
 Each part is implemented in a separate directory in the PairInteraction repository:

-- :github:`src/cpp <tree/master/src/cpp>` - A high performance C++ backend for constructing and diagonalizing
+- :github:`src/cpp <tree/master/src/cpp>` - A high-performance C++ backend for constructing and diagonalizing
   Hamiltonians of systems of Rydberg atoms.
 Python bindings are created using nanobind_.
 - :github:`src/pairinteraction <tree/master/src/pairinteraction>` - A Python library that wraps the Python bindings,
   providing a Python interface for easily accessing the functionality in a pythonic way.
 Moreover, the Python library